JonFillip/lastfm_music_recommender/README.md

 ## Monitoring

 The pipeline includes monitoring components that track model performance and data drift.
 Access these metrics through the Kubeflow Pipelines UI or the configured monitoring tools.

+## Continuous Integration and Deployment

+The project is set up with a CI/CD pipeline using Cloud Build and Cloud Run.
+Any push to the main branch will trigger a new build and deployment of the model serving application.

 ## License